 "I sometimes forget what this technology does, but when David walks without Wearable Therapy® it takes me back to the time when he struggled so much.
 With the Wearable Therapy® device his ankle doesn’t roll over and collapse.
 His foot is no longer doing that to the degree it was.
 It seems to be improving all the time.

-David’s need for many of the medications and treatments he was undergoing has greatly decreased.
 This technology has lowered the cost to manage David’s condition and yet provided him with unprecedented results that I thought he would never achieve.
 He plateaued a long time ago.
 Wearable Therapy® is something that should be offered to patients as early as possible to prevent atrophy and to move the patient along much faster.